What is the Difference Between Water-Resistant and Waterproof?

 - Generally more expensive

-The waterproof capacity of any garment is quantified by hydrostatic head ratings, which are covered in more depth in our guide What is Hydrostatic Head?
+The waterproof capacity of any garment is quantified by hydrostatic head, which is covered in more depth in our guide What is Hydrostatic Head?
 The legal minimum hydrostatic head rating for classification as a waterproof garment is 1,500mm, which we’ll take as a starting point for the summary below.

 - 1,500mm — 5,000mm = Can deal with only very light rain and, at that, not for sustained periods.
-Most commonly found in jackets intended for “casual”, everyday use than in performance models.
+Most commonly found in jackets intended for “casual”, everyday use than in performance gear.

 - 10,000mm = Suitable for light rain showers but liable to leak at pressure points where the straps of your backpack are in contact with the jacket (the shoulders, back, and belt area).
-Jackets with this rating often focus more on breathability than on waterproofing, as exemplified by Polartec Neoshell.
+Jackets with this level of water protection often focus more on breathability than on waterproofing, as exemplified by Polartec Neoshell.

 - 20,000mm = Capable of dealing with heavy rain showers and seen by some manufacturers as the max waterproofing capacity required.

-- 30,000mm = Garments with this rating provide solid waterproofing in even the heaviest downpours, but occasionally at a cost to breathability.
-This HH rating is used in jackets and rain pants for hiking in extreme conditions, such as eVent’s DV Expedition models.
+- 30,000mm = Garments with this rating are virtually impervious to water in even the heaviest downpours, but occasionally at a cost to breathability.
+This HH rating is used in jackets and rain pants for hiking in extreme conditions, such as eVent’s DV Expedition models of waterproof jacket.